edgio-docs/edgio-docs/guides/prefetching.md

 # Prefetching

-The XDN allows you to speed up the user's browsing experience by prefetching pages and API calls that they are likely to need.
+{{ PRODUCT_NAME }} allows you to speed up the user's browsing experience by prefetching pages and API calls that they are likely to need.

 ![video](https://www.youtube.com/watch?v=lfhSDCNgzfs)